HenkKin/DataAccessClient/README.md

 ...
 ```

 Providing an implementation for interface `ISoftDeletableConfiguration`.
-This configuration object should be a singleton, so the implementation keep the configuration of SoftDelete
+This configuration object should be a singleton, so the implementation keep the configuration of SoftDelete.
+The `RestoreAction` is disposable.

 ```csharp
 ...